 How to encourage students to use the principles of sketchnote to add rich and colorful images to their lessons?

 It is not necessary to be an artist as a teacher, parent or student for use in decision-visual and graphic note.
-Katie Haydon offers teachers 10 ways to help students use patterns, colors and designs for taking notes
+Kathryn Haydon offers teachers 10 ways to help students use patterns, colors and designs for taking notes

 1. Adopt patterns, graphics, drawings, gribouillons intentionally in class.
 Show pictures taken note of visual students (there are many on Google).
 In a free PDF (in English), Mike Rohde provides simple examples from his book The Handbook Sketchnote here.